verma-ashish-k/hello-new-conflict/README.md

 # hello-new-conflict

 creating conflicts on github
-this is a line of maybe not conflict?
+this is NOT a line of maybe not conflict?
+Another line?